wso2/product-apim/README.md

 ### Testing

-* Open your web browser and type the URL https://localhost:9292/publisher to go to the API Publisher application which allows you to design and publish APIs.
+* Open your web browser and type the URL https://localhost:9443/publisher to go to the API Publisher application which allows you to design and publish APIs.
-* On the web browser type the URL https://localhost:9292/store to visit the API Store to discover and consume APIs.
+* On the web browser type the URL https://localhost:9443/store to visit the API Store to discover and consume APIs.

+## Product profiles

+### Running WSO2 Key Manager Profile
+1. Download the product distribution from [releases](https://github.com/wso2/product-apim/releases) OR if you built from source, find the binary from product-apim/product/target.
+2. Extract the distribution.
+Ex: unzip wso2apim-${project.version}.zip
+3. Go to the key manager runtime dir wso2apim-${project.version}/wso2/key-manager/bin directory and execute the carbon.sh script: ``./carbon.sh``